regunakyle/my-discord-bot/README.md

 1. Notify you when there are free game giveaways
 2. A music player to play Youtube video inside a voice channel
-3. ChatGPT support
-4. Fun bot commands that might interest you (e.g. Currency convertion, Posting raw Pixiv images)
+3. Fun bot commands that might interest you (e.g. Currency convertion, Posting raw Pixiv images)

 ## TODO List